 The conference will take place at Imperial College London and nearby venues.
 The nearest underground stations are South Kensington and Gloucester Road which are served by the District Line, Circle Line and Piccadilly Line.

 You can go everywhere in London by public transport.
 A good resource for planning travel within London is the Transport for London journey planner.
-Contactless payment is accepted throughout the Transport for London network and is the cheapest option – just tap your contactless card at the barriers.
-There is no need to purchase a separate ticket.
-However, make sure you use the same card or device when you check-in and check-out.
+Contactless payment is accepted throughout the Transport for London network – just tap your contactless card at the barriers or on the bus.
+Make sure you use the same card or device when you check-in and check-out.
 If your debit or credit card is not valid for contactless payments in the UK, you can instead buy a visitor Oyster Card and put money on it.
 Ensure you have sufficient funds on it before taking transport.
 In zones 1 and 2, a single tube trip costs £2.70 and the cost is capped at £8.10 per day if you take many trips.
 Buses are cheaper.

 London is served by 5 airports.
 All have good public transport links to the conference venue as described below.

 You can take the underground (Piccadilly line) directly to South Kensington.
 It will take about 1 hour.
 Alternatively, you can take either the Heathrow Express or the Elizabeth Line to Paddington mainline station, and then change to the underground (Circle Line) to reach South Kensington.

 Take the Gatwick Express to London Victoria mainline station (about 30 minutes).
 From here, take the underground (District line or Circle line) to South Kensington (about 10 minutes).

 Take the Stansted Express to Liverpool Street mainline station (about 50 minutes).
 From here, take the underground (Circle line) to South Kensington (about 30 minutes).

 Take the Docklands Light Railway (DLR) to Canning Town, then the Jubilee line to Westminster and then the District line to South Kensington (whole journey is about 45 minutes).